KOAS

-KOAS (105.7 FM, Jammin' 105.7) is a radio station broadcasting an urban adult contemporary format.
+KOAS (105.7 FM, 105.7 Maxima) is a radio station broadcasting a bilingual adult contemporary format.
 Licensed to Dolan Springs, Arizona, United States, the station serves the Laughlin/Las Vegas/Dolan Springs area.
 The station is currently owned by Beasley Broadcast Group, Inc. through licensee Beasley Media Group, LLC.
-The station's studios are located in the unincorporated Clark County area of Spring Valley, while its transmitter is in Dolan Springs.
+The station's studios are located in the unincorporated Clark County area of Spring Valley while its transmitter is in Dolan Springs.